 When Focus Is Fleeting — and Painful

 For many students with ADHD, maintaining sustained focus on schoolwork is a mentally draining challenge.
 There is no magic trick for increasing naturally low attention spans, but parents and teachers who use these strategies with struggling students report real, significant results.

-Does your child have a short attention span?
-Children who have attention deficit hyperactivity disorder (ADHD or ADD) often jump from task to task without finishing any of them.
+Children who have ADHD often jump from task to task without finishing any of them.
 They feel trapped by any task that takes longer than the time they’re able to maintain focus.
 Improving this skill usually requires breaking tasks into smaller segments while working to increase the child’s low attention span.

 Sustained attention is the ability to maintain focus on a task or assignment a child considers uninteresting or difficult — in other words, schoolwork and homework.
 A young child can typically complete a five-minute chore with only occasional supervision.
 The average teenager can do a task, with short breaks, for one to two hours.
 But for children with ADHD, it’s completely different.
 Try these tricks for increasing focus and attention in your child with ADHD, both at school and at home.